 Phospholipids like phosphatidylcholine in krill oil not only improve the bioavailability of EPA and DHA, they also have brain and cellular health benefits thanks to their anti-inflammatory and antioxidant properties[*][*][*][*].

-Krill oil contains vitamins A, vitamin E, B12, and folate, all of which are great for inflammation and brain health[*].
+Krill oil contains vitamins A, vitamin E, B12, and folate, all of which are great for reducing and preventing inflammation and supporting brain health[*].

-And because krill feed on marine phytoplankton, krill oil also contains astaxanthin, an antioxidant that can cross the blood-brain barrier and protect your brain and central nervous system from oxidative stress[*][*].
+And because krill feed on marine phytoplankton, krill oil also contains astaxanthin, a carotenoid that can cross the blood-brain barrier and protect your brain and central nervous system from oxidative stress[*][*].

 #1: Improves Heart Health